JAVAB3ANS/scu-discord-bot/README.md

 - Made use of the Node.js environment and the Node module Discord.js to create a bot that greets/sends direct messages, interacts with over 800 students, and performs a variety of automated tasks to improve the server experience.

-- Very eager to promote this student-run online network and to apply for [Discord's Partner Program](https://discord.com/partners) as soon as possible.
+- Very eager to promote this student-run online network and to apply for [Discord's Partner Program](https://discord.com/partners).

 ## Server Logo
 <p align="center">